Cuisine & Lodging

 One of our cherished moments of the day is the daily picnic.
 Jose sources local products and each day puts together a colorful array of delicious foods including his popular salads.
 We always give an explanation of the picnic with tidbits of food history, cultivation and/or Spanish food customs woven into the narrative.
 Here is an example of a picnic explanation at O Cebreiro in June 2018.

 Jose’s picnics are so popular that over years we have been frequently asked, When are you going to make a cookbook?
 In 2015 we self-published a book of Jose’s salad recipes that includes lots of images of the picnics, food history and the beauty that you find on tour.
 Here’s a link to our book and how to acquire it On Foot in Spain Picnic Salads.

 On most days, the evening meals are included.
 We select local dishes or have you choose one or two of the courses from a selection of items regional to the area.
 Regional wines accompany our meals.
 The nights when meals are not included are opportunities for you to explore on your own – a fun night in the local tapas (or pinchos as they are called in northern Spain) quarter or a relaxed meal in local restaurant.

-As is customary in other parts of the Mediterranean the largest meal of the day is at midday (usually between 2-3) and consists of a first and second course (usually a vegetable then a meat dish) served with wine, dessert and then coffee.
+In Spain the largest meal of the day is at midday (usually between 2-3) and consists of a first and second course (usually a vegetable then a meat dish) served with wine, dessert and then coffee.
 Dinners are late; not usually beginning before 10pm in most households.
-On our tours we make an effort to create a compromise between American and Spanish customs with rich, wholesome but not heavy lunches and dinners arranged well before the Spanish hour.
+On our tours we make an effort to create a compromise between Spanish and non-Spanish customs with rich, wholesome but not heavy lunches and dinners arranged well before the Spanish hour.

 After the day’s walk and the evening meal slumber will happily come in the accommodations we’ve selected for each of our stops.